 The value of [a whole life policy] is guaranteed, but the payments cannot be renegotiated for any reason

-You already know the differences between whole life and term life from part one of this guide.
-But there are variations of whole life that you should know about, too.
-Finally, a careful comparison of term and whole life will prepare you to get started on your insurance shopping (you’ll find a guide to hunting down a best-fit policy in Part IV of this guide).
+You already know the differences between whole life and term life from part one of this guide, but there are variations of whole life too.

 There are two variations of whole life insurance: universal life insurance and variable life insurance.
 Universal and variable life insurance are whole policies with returns which are not guaranteed; the cash value isn’t set in stone.
 The investment funds for these kinds of policies are connected to mutual-fund investments.

 Universal life insurance is like whole life insurance with more flexibility.
-And of course, you trade in some of the certainty of the traditional whole life coverage in exchange for this flexibility.
+You trade in some of the certainty of the traditional whole life coverage in exchange for this flexibility.
 Here are some features of universal life insurance:

 - Universal life insurance adds money market investment of funds to the traditional death benefit.
 This means that the rate of return is set by the market and this rate isn’t guaranteed.

-- For universal life policies, annual premiums and the death benefit payout can vary.
+- Annual premiums and the death benefit payout can vary.
 The value and cost of these policies depend on several factors: how the buyer chooses to pay premiums, how the market plays out and how the insurer calculates the death benefit.
 As a more flexible kind of insurance that can match a changing budget, this is often an appealing choice for younger buyers.

 - You as the buyer pay premiums at a rate you choose and therefore influence your death benefit.
 This is where the flexibility of this kind of policy comes in but this also means that you need to keep track of your policy.
 Even though you don’t have to pay on a set schedule, you do need to pay an annual minimum if you don’t want to lose the policy or get a reduced death benefit.